iamha1/password-generator/README.md

 This app runs in the browser and feature dynamically updated HTML and CSS powered by  JavaScript code.
 It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.

+## Methods:

 * Define the variables for the characters that the password can contain (lowercase, uppercase letters, numbers and symbols characters).

-* Create the prompts for question "How mant characters would you like the password to contain?" and "Click OK including lowercase/uppercase/numbers/symbols"
+* Create the prompts for question "How many characters would you like the password to contain?" and "Click OK including lowercase/uppercase/numbers/symbols"

 * Apply the conditonal statements for the lowercase, upppercase, numbers and symbols.